dmitriytat/jedi-validate/README.md

 ### rules

-Rules used to valid input.
+Rules used to validate input.
 Each form element will be matched by the 'name' attribute with a corresponding rule, if one exists.
 If no rule exists, then no validation will occur.

 #### Basic Validation Rules: